gooliajulia/foodies/README.md

 ## Overview

-_**Foodies** Foodies is a full stack web app for users to organize all of their favorite recipes and meal plans, as well as connect with and follow other users for endless meal time inspiration
+**Foodies** is a full stack web app for users to organize all of their favorite recipes and meal plans, as well as connect with and follow other users for endless meal time inspiration.
+The layout structure of the app is inspired by Spotify's interface.

 <br>